amylour/everneed/README.md

     <img src="docs/readme_images/stripe_form.png">
 </details>

 A confirmation email for the order is emailed to all customers.
 This details their spending amount and the date of their purchase.
-Their totals and item purchased are also visible in the checkout success page upon successful payment processing.
+Their totals and items purchased are also visible in the checkout success page upon successful payment processing.
 If the user is logged in, they can view this order and all previous orders, if they were logged in at the time of purchase, in their account view.

 <details>
     <summary>Confirmation Email for Purchases</summary>